-The Medical Release Form was written by an ASH attorney to conform to current HIPAA regulations.
+In the event ASH needs to obtain medical information to process a Need, an Authorization to Obtain Information form may be required.
+The Authorization to Obtain Information is a medical release form that was written by an ASH attorney to conform to current HIPAA regulations.
 It allows your medical provider(s) to share information with us so we can provide services to you.
 We must have a signed copy of this form in order to share your eligible medical bills; your medical provider(s) won't communicate with ASH about your bills unless we have a signed copy of this form.